nuzillard/KnapsackSearch/README.md

 ## Acknowledgments

-nmrshiftdb2 implementation would not have been possible without the inpiration and help from Pr.
+nmrshiftdb2 implementation would not have been possible without the inspiration and help from Pr.
 Christoph Steinbeck (University of Jena, Germany) and Dr. Stefan Kuhn (De Monfort University, Leicester, UK).

 # Fake_ACD